 Sweden’s most luxurious watch brand is the love child of master bladesmith Johan Gustafson and watchmaker Patrik Sjogren.
 They are known for the unconventional dials, which feature a marbled effect created with metals like steel and gold, inspired by the ancient Scandinavian art of melting them together.
 The dials feature countless shades which only reveal themselves when exposed to different lighting.
 What makes them interesting is each dial is almost unique and the art runs across the bezel.

 Two time GPGH winner, Laurent Ferrier showcases fine craftsmanship concealed in a neo-classical look.
 Their key pieces are the Gallant series, which features two highlights—the annual calendar and the traveller.
 Both entirely developed in-house, the watches set themselves apart by ensuring excellent readability whilst packing in all the functions seamlessly.

-Only 10 years old, the brand, named after its watchmaker, is all about ‘living in the moment’.
-To emphasise this concept in real-time, Ballouard created two watches that conveyed the message perfectly: The Upside Down Time and Half Time.
+Unlike most luxury watch brands with centuries or decades of experience this one is only 10 years old, the brand, named after its watchmaker, is all about ‘living in the moment’.
+To emphasize this concept in real-time, Ballouard created two watches that conveyed the message perfectly: The Upside Down Time and Half Time.
 In the former, Arabic numbers are inverted throughout the dial and only ‘flip’ when the hour begins, while the latter displays Roman numerals in a disjointed fashion across two tightly set discs on the dial.
 The time is only revealed at 12 o’clock (irrespective of the hour) when the two discs come together to form the number as a whole and the minutes are dictated in retrograde below.